Addiction Studies

 Be a catalyst for change

-Detroit Mercy's Addiction Studies program is among the nation's first and has been a forerunner in informing the national debate on education and training for substance use professionals.
+Detroit Mercy's coursework in Addiction Studies is among the nation's first and has been a forerunner in informing the national debate on education and training for substance use professionals.

 What's New?